ImageMagick/Usage-Markdown/masking/index.md

     The latter is easy to handle and is the normal effect you get when you overlay some colored shape over a fully-opaque image.
-    Essentually you would use 'over' composition to compose the shape.
+    Essentially you would use 'over' composition to compose the shape.

     The former 'jigsaw' masks however is harder.
     Such masks are not meant to